MohammedKaludi/quick-adsense-reloaded/readme.txt

 Requires PHP: 5.3
 Stable tag: {{ version }}

-Quick Adsense Reloaded!
-Quickest way to insert Google AdSense & other ads into your website.
-Google AdSense integration with Google AMP support
+Ads & AdSense Plugin is the quickest way to insert Google AdSense & other ads into your website.
+Google AdSense integration with Google AMP support.

 == Description ==